-Unless a work of fiction is in a tropical or arid setting, it will always snow in winter.
+Unless a work of fiction is in a tropical or arid setting, or in the southern hemisphere, it will always snow in winter.
 That's how you know it's winter.
 Christmas time in particular is always a Currier & Ives picture-postcard affair, hence the trope name.
 If characters aren't walking outside through gently falling snow, there's at least several inches on the ground.

 The snow will be there to look "pretty".
 It does not melt or turn slushy, and is never coated with dirt or litter.
 It is never accompanied by freezing winds or icy rains.
 It can always be easily molded into snowmen or snowballs (real snow has to be warmish and melty first).
 The darn stuff usually isn't even cold or wet.
 No one ever has trouble traveling in it unless it's a plot point, and it even conveniently vanishes by the next episode.
 Why, it's almost as if Mother Nature herself knows it's Christmas time and has decided to act accordingly.